ianrenton/ianrenton.com/projects/flight-tracker/index.markdown

   - /hardware/flight-tracker/
 ---

 <div class="notes"><p>The flight tracker project described here has now been incorporated into my combined aircraft and ship tracking system, <a href="/projects/planesailing">"Plane/Sailing"</a>.
-Head to that link if you want to see what it's become, or carry on reading below to check out its predecessor!</p></div>
+Head to that link if you want to see what it's become, or carry on reading below to find out more about its predecessor.</p></div>

-<p>I run a relatively simple home-made ADS-B aircraft tracker using and old Raspberry Pi, a cheap Software Defined Radio dongle, and some software.
-It’s installed in my shed, and provides <a href="http://flightmap.ianrenton.com">tracking of planes across the south of the UK</a>.</p>
+<p>I used to run a relatively simple home-made ADS-B aircraft tracker using and old Raspberry Pi, a cheap Software Defined Radio dongle, and some software.
+It was installed in my shed, and provided tracking of planes across the south of the UK.
+The web interface is no longer online, having been replaced by Plane/Sailing, but you can still <a href="https://github.com/ianrenton/umid1090">grab the software that ran it on Github</a> and run it yourself, or modify it however you like.</p>

 ![Raspberry Pi with HDR setup](/img/projects/flight-tracker/hw.jpg){: .center}

 <p>I found the easiest setup was to use <a href="https://flightaware.com/adsb/piaware/build">PiAware</a> from <a href="https://flightaware.com/">FlightAware</a>.
-(This asks for a Raspberry Pi 3, but works just fine on the original Model B that I used.)
+(This asks for a Raspberry Pi 3, but worked just fine on the original Model B that I used.)
 The PiAware link has a good guide to getting it all set up.</p>

-<p>My SDR dongle is an R820T from <a href="https://www.rtl-sdr.com/">RTL-SDR.com</a>, and worked perfectly out of the box.
+<p>My SDR dongle was an R820T from <a href="https://www.rtl-sdr.com/">RTL-SDR.com</a>, and worked perfectly out of the box.
 I used the dipole antenna mount that came with it, and the two vertical antennas set to roughly 69mm long&mdash;quarter of the wavelength of ADS-B's 1090MHz signal.
 (You can see one antenna fitted in the photo above, adding the second antenna pointing downwards to make a dipole doubles the receive signal, an extra 3dB.)</p>

 <p>Following the simple instructions from FlightAware gives you a device that will automatically upload tracking data to their website, and also provides a local web server (via the included <a href="https://www.satsignal.eu/raspberry-pi/dump1090.html">Dump1090</a> software) that shows what’s being tracked.</p>